MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Player Summary

-Mike Napoli was a key cog in the Cleveland Indians run to the World Series last season, posting an .800 OPS with 34 home runs and 101 RBI to give the team a long-absent right-handed power source.
+Mike Napoli was a key cog in the Cleveland Indians' run to the World Series last season, posting an .800 OPS with 34 home runs and 101 RBI to give the team a long-absent right-handed power source.

-The addition of Edwin Encarnacion closed the door on a potential reunion in Cleveland and Napoli eventually returned to the Texas Rangers for the third time in his career on a one-year, $8.5 million deal.
+The addition of Edwin Encarnacion closed the door on a potential reunion in Cleveland, and Napoli eventually returned to the Texas Rangers for the third time in his career on a one-year, $8.5 million deal.

-He's picked up his production since a brutal month of April (.146 BA, .505 OPS, 3 HR), but is still striking out at a staggering 33.6 percent clip.
+He's picked up his production since a brutal month of April (.146 BA, .505 OPS, 3 HR), but he is still striking out at a staggering 33.6 percent clip.
 He'll hit 30 or so home runs and provide a solid clubhouse presence.

 27. Tommy Joseph, Philadelphia Phillies (Preseason Rank: 26)